rudderlabs/query-generator/README.md

  - A **Node.js Server** for generating information retrieval queries based on the user-specified conditions
  - A standalone **Node.js program** for prepopulating the list of events and other associated properties

-**Note**: We have tested these tools for Redshift and Snowflake.
+⚠️ We have tested these tools for Redshift and Snowflake.
 However, the generated queries should work on all the other data warehouses as well.
 Please [contact us](https://rudderstack.com/contact/) in case you come across any issues while using the RudderStack Query Generator for other data warehouses.

-## Node.js Server for Information Retrieval
+## ⚡️ Node.js Server for Information Retrieval

 This tool allows you to retrieve the list of RudderStack events and their associated properties present in the data warehouse, and use them to automatically generate an information retrieval query based on the filters set by you.
 These queries can then be run on your data warehouse to obtain the data that can be used for further analytics and insight generation.

-### How to Start the Server
+### 💻 How to Start the Server

 You can start the Node.js server after cloning this repository and issuing following command from the local repository root: